oscarotero/simple-crud/README.md

 ### Rows

-A `Row` object represents a database row and is used to read and modify the data:
+A `Row` object represents a database row and is used to read and modify its data:

 ```php
 //get a row by id